 A sense of openness is achieved through generously glazed entrances and stair cores, and a mix of buff and red brick with other cladding materials help to emphasise entrances.
 At the heart of the development a community centre and play space will offer activities and events for all residents.

-Most recently phase 3 secured unanimous approval from LB Lambeth and is currently on sit.
+Most recently phase 3 secured unanimous approval from LB Lambeth and is currently on site.
 This final phase of the project involves the demolition of the remaining buildings on site to provide 276 homes across 3 buildings as well as a 300sqm of community space.